-As described in the AlterPath OnBoard User's Guide, for security reasons an authorized user must establish a trusted connection with the OnBoard before accessing certain management features that are available on connected service processors.
-(In the user's guide, see "Native IP" for details about the service processor management actions that require a trusted connection and see "Making VPN Connections" for what the user needs to know and do.)
+As described in the AlterPath OnBoard User's Guide, for security reasons an authorized user must establish a trusted connection with the OnBoard before gaining native IP access to native management features on connected service processors.
+(In the user's guide, see "Native IP" for details about the service processor management actions that require a trusted connection using VPN.)